Tyler1232321/Multithreaded-MapReduce/README.md

-# CMPUT 379 Assignment 1
-# Author: John Tyler Beckingham ( 1500702 )
+# Author: John Tyler Beckingham

 # How to Use